-This tutorial will give you a glimpse on how to set up tagged and untagged VLAN on our switches.
+This tutorial will give you a glimpse on how to set up tagged and untagged VLAN on Zyxel switches.

-These tutorials refer to the web GUI of the GS1900-10P and might differ a bit between the models – the basic setup however remains very similar/the same.
+These tutorials refer to the web GUI of the GS1900 and might differ a bit between the models – the basic setup however remains very similar/the same.

-2. Navigate to Configuration > VLAN (on some switch models you will find the VLAN configuration in the tab “Advanced Settings”)
+2. Go to Configuration > VLAN > VLAN and create your VLAN (on some switch models you will find the VLAN configuration in the tab “Advanced Settings”)

-4. After adding the VLAN, navigate to the “VLAN Port” tab, choose the created VLAN ID and define the “Tagged” or “Untagged” membership of each port
+4. After adding the VLAN, navigate to the “VLAN Port” tab and choose the created VLAN ID and define the “Tagged” or “Untagged” membership of each port

 - “Forbidden” = prohibit this port joining the VLAN